ibexa/documentation-developer/docs/commerce/checkout/customize_checkout.md

 You are now ready to see the results of your work.
 Shut down the application, clear browser cache, and restart the application.
-You should be able to see a different checkout applied when you add products to a cart.
+You should be able to see a different checkout applied after you have added products to a cart.

 ## Create a single-form checkout